Tonyjr7/HNG/README.md

 # ME Public API

-This project provides an API to list all `ME` objects stored in the database.
+This project provides an API to retrieve a `ME` object stored in the database.
 It uses Django and Django REST Framework (DRF) to serve the API.

 ## Backlink